alan-turing-institute/data-safe-haven/processes/provider-overview.md

 Data egress
 -----------

-If it is needed to extract data from Environments for publication, firstly, the appropriate declassification process should be followed, to generate an appropriate Tier-1 or Tier-0 Environment.
+If it is needed to extract data from secure Environments for publication, firstly, the appropriate declassification process should be followed, to generate an appropriate Tier-1 or Tier-0 Environment.
 Data can then be copied directly out via scp.